Cuba Fast Facts

 January 12, 2016 - The first group of Cuban migrants leaves Costa Rica for El Salvador on their way to Mexico.
 Once in Mexico, the migrants are on their own to attempt passage to the United States.

-February 18, 2016 - President Obama announces on Twitter that he will visit Cuba in March, becoming the first sitting US president to visit Cuba in 88 years.
+February 18, 2016 - Obama announces on Twitter that he will visit Cuba in March, becoming the first sitting US president to visit Cuba in 88 years.

 March 15, 2016 - The US Treasury Department announces a further loosening of restrictions, which includes allowing US travelers to engage in individual educational tours of Cuba.
 Effective on March 16, Cuba and the United States will resume postal service, nearly five decades after direct mail service was interrupted.

-March 20, 2016 - US President Barack Obama arrives in Cuba, beginning an intense and historic two-day visit to the island that includes meetings with Cuban President Raul Castro and anti-government dissidents.
+March 20, 2016 - Obama arrives in Cuba, beginning an intense and historic two-day visit to the island that includes meetings with Raul Castro and anti-government dissidents.

 May 1, 2016 - For the first time in decades, a US cruise ship sets sail for Cuba as salsa music plays and protesters picket nearby.